-- The entire network is trained as a whole. - The loss function is usually mean-squared error; it's known as the "reconstruction loss". - Unfortunately, the encoded data is lossy, meaning that information is lost (thrown away). - This is because the input data is much larger in size than what comes out of the encoder. - But the encoder keeps enough of the important information that the essentials of the input can be rebuilt by the decoder.
+- The entire network is trained as a whole. - The loss function is usually mean-squared error; it's known as the "reconstruction loss". - The decoded result is lossy, meaning that information is lost (thrown away), due to the dimentionality reduction. - This is because the input data is much larger in size than what comes out of the encoder. - But the encoder keeps enough of the important information that the essentials of the input can be rebuilt by the decoder.